grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-1/README.md

 # Checkpoint 1
-* Our theme is looking at how allegations have been changed over time (e.g. The type of allegation being changed to something less serious)
-  * This requires us to access data not currently available in CPDB.
-Professor Rogers and the Invisible Insitute provided us with access to database files and we found `08_28_2018_case_info` to be the most useful for answering these questions.

 ## Our Questions from the Proposal (altered a bit)
 1. Can we acquire old allegation data from the Invisible Institute (Rajiv Sinclair) and add that data to our database as new table(s).